Thabo Matlaba

+Club career

+Orlando Pirates

+Matlaba played for Orlando Pirates from the 2012 till 2019.

+Golden Arrows

+In 2025 he joined Premier Soccer League club Golden Arrows.

 International career

-He made his debut for South Africa on 14 May 2011 versus Tanzania in an international friendly.
+Matlaba made his debut for South Africa on 14 May 2011 versus Tanzania in an international friendly.

 Matlaba scored his first international goal with a 40 yd drive in a World Cup qualifier against the Central African Republic on 23 March 2013.